nguyenhuy158/springcommerce/README.md

     The code structure follows the Model-View-Controller (MVC) architectural pattern, which separates the application into three main components:

   1. Model: This component is responsible for managing the data of the application.
 It includes entities, repositories, and services that interact with the database.
-    ```java

     | - model
     |   | - entities
     |   | - repositories
     |   | - services
-    ```

- 1. View: This component is responsible for rendering the user interface of the application.
+ 2. View: This component is responsible for rendering the user interface of the application.
 It includes HTML, CSS, and JavaScript files that are served to the client's browser.

     ```
     | - resources
     |   | - static